ikuhamada/state-doc/manual.rst

 	Electric field used with BC2 of the ESM method in eV/Angstrom

+ESM_NEW_EWALD
+	Type: None

+	Default: None

+	Description:

+	An alternative implementation of the Ewald method.
+Try this option when the system is highly anisotoropic.

 &CELL ... &END
   This block is used to define the unit cell.